Cloud To Sensor Prototype Network by RIIM

 The RIIM Network

 The RIIM Network is a fully automatic setup (mesh topology) using the pre-loaded firmware on the boards.
+You can see how to setup the RIIM network with pre-loaded firmware on the boards here.

 The Boards come pre-configured for sensor readings.
 The pre-loaded firmware configuration of the radio and/or the sensor readings can easily be modified using any text editor and the RIIM SDK.
 The configurations are done through Radiocrafts’ ICI Framework.
 ICI, which is available on all RIIM boards, allows the user to access the hardware interface and manipulate the data on the boards before sending it on to the next stage.
 This means that any sensor/control unit can be interfaced to directly to the RIIM boards.
 One major benefit is that the sensor interfaces can be updated when the network is already deployed using Over the Air (OTA) updates, creating a future proof solution with room for new or updated sensors and control units.

 Radiocrafts has detailed the process for configuring your pre-loaded firmware in a video.
 You can watch the video here.
-(To be Released)

 You can explore and test a number of ICI example applications using the RIIM SDK, created to help the customer better understand the benefits and functionality of ICI.
 The examples include: